pujari-rajkumar/compositional_learner/README.md

 This is the code repository for the paper, Understanding Politics via Contextualized Discourse Processing: https://arxiv.org/abs/2012.15784

-The repository is only partially full yet.
-The first version will be ready by 04/01/2021.
-Sorry for the delay.

 Download the required data from here: https://drive.google.com/file/d/1Y-BTF34tnS8FhE0dGViY9MYN7nNrb50N/view?usp=sharing

 Extract the zipped archive and place data/ folder in the main directory alongside compositional_reader/, data_processing/ etc,.
 Make sure that there isn't a nested folder named data/ inside the data/ folder after extraction.
 Folders inside data/ should be composite_learner_data/, evaluation_data/ and so on.